php-school/php8-appreciate/exercises/a-safe-space-for-nulls/problem/problem.md

 $capitalPopulation = $country?->capital?->population;
 ```

-If the `capital` property is null, the variable `$capitalPopulation` will also contain null.
-Previously, without the null safe operator this would be achieved like so:
+If the `capital` property is null, the variable `$capitalPopulation` will also be null.
+Previously, without the null safe operator, this would be achieved like so:

 ```php
 $capitalPopulation = null;